 If Letters of Employment have already been issued to the JMOs and a facility change is to occur (i.e. a swap) the following steps must be undertaken:

 - a written agreement that the JMO and Convenor have agreed to the swap as well as the facilities involved must be obtained

 - the panel Convenor must advise the JMO Unit of the facilities involved in writing

 - the facilities’ JMO Units must request HealthShare NSW in writing to amend the contracts.

-Contracts are not able to extended as per Section 2.7 of the Recruitment and Selection policy.
+Contracts are not able to extended as per Section 2.7 of the Recruitment and Selection of Junior Medical Officers to the NSW Health Service policy directive.
 If the trainee does not complete the training program within the time period of their contract, they must reapply for employment.